-While bottled water is often the same thing as local filtered tap water, there are some reasons why people choose to use bottled water vs tap water.
-These reasons include:
+While bottled water is often the same thing as local filtered tap water, there are some reasons why people choose to exclusively be bottled water drinkers.

-- Convenience – Bottled water is portable.
-You can bring it wherever you go and if you forgot to bring one with you, you can always pop into a store and buy one.
+- Convenience – Bottled drinking water is portable.
+You can bring it wherever you go and if you forgot to bring a bottle with you, you can always purchase bottled water from your local store.

-- Tastes better than tap water – Some people claim that bottled water tastes/smells better than tap water.
-This is likely due to the filtration of the water.
-The bottled water has to be filtered of chlorine and other chemicals which can cause a foul smell or taste.
+- Tastes better than tap water – Some people believe that bottled water tastes/smells better than tap water, especially if the water is naturally high in minerals.
+Bottled water has to be dechlorinated and free from other chemicals, improving its smell and taste.

 Disadvantages of Bottled Water

-- Price – With bottled water, you are essentially paying more for tap water.
-Yes, it is filtered, but when you look at the price breakdown, bottled water can be thousands of times more expensive than tap water.
-On top of that, water bottles are single-use, so you will have to continue to buy bottled water multiple times.
-The price of a package of bottled water can quickly add up.
+- Price – When you look at the price breakdown, bottled water costs A LOT.
+Single-use water bottles can be thousands of times more expensive than tap water.
+The price of bottled water can quickly add up.

-- Chemicals – While the FDA has to regulate the water within the bottles, they do not regulate the plastic bottles themselves.
+- Chemicals – While the FDA regulates the water within the bottles, it doesn’t regulate the plastic bottles themselves.
 Studies have shown that some bottles can leach harmful chemicals into the water.

 - Environmental Impact – It can take approximately 1000 years for a water bottle to decompose.
-On top of that, burning plastic bottles produces toxic fumes that release into the environment.
-It is estimated that about 2 million tons of plastic water bottles alone are currently in U.S. landfills.
+Plus, burning plastic bottles produces toxic fumes to be released into the environment.
+About 2 million tons of plastic water bottles are currently in US landfills.

 Advantages of Filtered Water

-- Convenience – Similar to bottled water, filtered water is also convenient.
-You don’t have to constantly ensure you are stocked up on water bottles because you have water available to you as soon as you want.
-You can even fill up a reusable water bottle and have water on the go.
+- Convenience – Filtered water is convenient.
+You don’t have to keep stocked up on water bottles because you have clean, tasty water available whenever you want.
+You can take reusable bottles filled with filtered drinking water on the go.